mandolyte/uw-journal/research/Right to Left Languages.md

 ### Pre-interview question

 -   What RtLs can you read?
+Farsi, Arabic, Urdu, Dari
 -   What RtLs can you type?
+Same

+Classical Arabic is like calligrophy.
+They go into the above line and into the line below.

+Farsi has no diacritics.

+Arabic words are written on top of each other.
+Both vowels and consanants use diacritics.

+Cursor needs to be on the right.
+Not left.

+Does the browser support the language, keyboard, and font and size.

+"aap" - three letter sequence Urdo

+Question: is there a keyboard viewer

+Urdo has a "beloved" font.

+Farsi is simplistic.

 ### Interview questions